What Marketing Budget Should My Business Adopt to Make Us More Competitive?

 Competition research can be conducted online, through trade publications, or by attending industry events.
 You want to understand what your competition is doing to stay ahead of them.

-How you plan your marketing spend will be influenced by current economic trends like consumer confidence, purchasing power, rate of inflation, and other similar measures.
-Other trends like fashion trends, new technology developments, social patterns, and trends in entertainment are also important.
+How you plan your marketing spend will be influenced by current economic trends, such as consumer confidence, purchasing power, the rate of inflation, and similar measures.
+Other trends, such as fashion trends, new technology developments, social patterns, and trends in entertainment, are also important.

 Identify, select, and test marketing channels.

-Marketers have more options than ever to reach consumers.
-It's easy for marketers to become overwhelmed by the numerous options available.
+Marketers have more options than ever to reach consumers, and it’s easy for them to become overwhelmed by the numerous options available.

 It is important to ensure that your marketing spend and time is spent on the most effective channels and strategies.
 It’s easy for fear to stop you from getting started if you don’t know what works best.